-It replaces static cryptograms with dynamic codes, thus mitigating fraud linked to the use of static card numbers stolen online without any impact on the merchant’s infrastructure.
+It replaces static cryptograms with dynamic codes, thus mitigating fraud linked to using static card numbers stolen online without any impact on the merchant's infrastructure.

-The Gemalto Dynamic Code Verification is the first complete and adaptable solution on the market.
+The Gemalto Dynamic Code Verification, launched in October 2015, is the first complete and adaptable solution.

-Banks can decide to deploy the solution on the mobile, on display cards, or with both components.
+Banks can decide to deploy the solution on mobile, on display cards, or with both components.

 The versatility offered by Gemalto Dynamic Code Verification allows banks to provide a relevant and secure eCommerce solution to their customers.

 The Gemalto mobile DCV solution allows your customers to store their cards and read the dynamic codes on their mobile phones.

 Customers can choose to secure their application with a PIN to add a strong authentication layer to the application.